kamilkisiela/graphql-hive/packages/services/cdn-worker/README.md

 ### Standalone Development

-To run Hive CDN locally, you can use the following command: `yarn dev`.
+To run Hive CDN locally, you can use the following command: `pnpm dev`.

 > Note: during dev, KV is mocked using JS `Map`, so it's ephermal and will be deleted with any change in code.